Chr1st1nel2/JACK-D/README.md

 Angela Fisher-
 - finished the home page w/ START button
 - cleaned up code, especially a lot of the html
+- attempted to make games appear on site (to no avail)

 Kendall Aresu-
 - finalized the scoring functionality of pong